 Find important resources in your organization

 Many search admins bookmark central tools, resources, and information so it’s easy for you to find them.
-They can also define answers to common questions in your organization as well as locations that people need to find.
-If search thinks this content is the best match for your search, you'll find it right at the top of the search result page.
+They can also define answers to usual questions in your organization as well as locations that people need to find.
+If search thinks this content is the best match for your search, you'll find it right at the top of the search results page.
 Try searching for things like 'benefits,' 'HR,' or 'IT support'.
 If there's a defined answer for a common question, such as “change password”, you'll get the steps to follow.
 Does your organization have many buildings?
 Try searching for one of them, for example "building 10".
 If your search admin has defined where the building is located, you'll get a map to get there.

 Can others find my content?

-Yes, it'll show up in their search results if they have permission to see it.
+Yes, it might show up in their search results if they have permission to see it.
 Only content you have permission to see will appear in your search results.
 You might for example have permission to see a file because you created it, it was shared with you or with a larger group that includes you, or it’s stored in a folder or location that you are permitted to access.